sherinmatt/Vba_Challenge/README.md

 this excel vba also highlights the positive and negative changes to the yearly change column the screenshot shows the year 2014's stock data

+Lastly, the excel vba sheet file size was reduced, due to file size issues.